 Egypt is working hard to ensure that the newly set ceasefire between Israel and Hamas will not be as fragile as the previous similar deals.
 The best strategy to cement the ceasefire is to figure out a working solution for the entire Israeli-Palestinian conflict.
-A solution that is built on the tough ground of prioritizing the security needs of the innocent civilians, on both fronts, over the selfish goals of their political leaders.
-The most important step to be taken in this direction is to put an end to the intra-conflicts between the Palestinian political factions, and thus unify their vision to peace with Israel.
+A solution that is built on the tough ground of prioritizing the security needs of innocent civilians, on both fronts, over the selfish goals of their political leaders.
+The most important step to be taken in this direction is to put an end to the intra-conflicts between the Palestinian political factions, and thus unify their vision of peace with Israel.

 After eleven days of a brutal missile war between Israel and Hamas, in mid-May, Egypt single-handedly managed to broker a ceasefire deal that spared thousands of innocent lives.
 This was, allegedly, the most destructive battle between the Israelis and the Palestinians.
 According to the Palestinian Ministry of Health, more than 250 Palestinians have been killed, at least 1900 injured, and more than 2000 families displaced.
 On the other side, the Israeli Emergency Response Service announced that 12 Israelis were killed.